turingschool/curriculum/source/projects/scribblr.markdown

 });
 ```

-and wrap it in a function called saveForm():
+Copy it into a new function called saveForm():

 ```js
 function saveForm() {